go-acme/lego/docs/content/migration/library.md

 The structure `registration.Ressouce` has been removed.

+The method `http01.ProviderServer.SetProxyHeader` is removed and replaced by an option `http01.Options.ProxyHeaderName`.

 ## Fields changes

 The field `RetryAfter` of `acme.RateLimitedError` and `acme.ExtendedChallenge` is now a `time.Duration` instead of a `string`.